How to afford rent

 Warning If you have an eviction notice

-If you have an eviction notice or are at risk of homelessness, there is help available.
+If your landord has sent you an eviction notice or you are at risk of homelessness, there is help available.

 Contact your council’s homelessness team and tell them you need emergency housing.